So you wanna play?

 Alternate Thursday evenings 19.00-21.00 at All Saints College Sports Centre

-- Please bring both black & white shirts with your number on, these sessions do not involve scrimmage but will involve drills that require teams.
+- Please bring both black & white shirts with your number on, these sessions may not always involve scrimmage but will at least involve drills that require teams.
 You should also bring trainers as the warm-up is often off skates.

 Free skate session (joint with Tyne & Fear)